seanRevilla213/Sean---App/README.md

 Crush - App

-Information about this website if you want to see this website you can visit the link  below if you want to see it and I Create it for my Personal Needs, and if you can see if you click the heart button in the last page of website you will go into Other tabs Gmail so if you want to try it (use your email First to sent an Email to me.)
+Information about this website if you want to see this website you can visit the link  below if you want to see it and I Create it for my Personal Needs, and if you can see if you click the heart button in the last page of website you will go into Other tabs Gmail so if you want to try it.    👉 (use your email First to sent an Email to me.)👈

 Thank You :))